titanicfloatnone/ticTac/docs/DevManual.md

 ###Download Google Chrome driver
-Follow the instructions on the [download page for chrome driver](https://sites.google.com/a/chromium.org/chromedriver/getting-started) and add the location of your .exe file in the path of your computer.
+Install chromedriver through brew by writing "brew install chromedriver" in your shell.
+If that does not work, follow the instructions on the [download page for chrome driver](https://sites.google.com/a/chromium.org/chromedriver/getting-started) and add the location of your .exe file in the path of your computer.

 ###Build the project
 At this stage you can simply write "Gradle build" in your shell while inside the project directory to build the project.